Nidderdale Caves

 The Nidderdale Caves are a series of caves in Upper Nidderdale in North Yorkshire, England.
 There are two cave systems and most of the caves are in some way linked with one or the other.
 The smaller system is the Eglin cave system in the valley of How Stean Beck, a tributary of the River Nidd, associated with How Stean Gorge.
-The larger system is the Goyden cave system under the valley of the River Nidd, which flows east from Scar House Reservoir, then south, and shortly after disappears underground down several sink holes to reappear at the rising just beyond the village of Lofthouse.
-Cavers are able to access several sections of this system via the different entrances.
+The larger system is the Goyden cave system under the valley of the River Nidd, which flows east from Scar House Reservoir, then south, and shortly after disappears underground down several sinkholes to reappear at the rising just beyond the village of Lofthouse.
+Cavers can access several sections of this system via the different entrances.

 The caves are a Site of Special Scientific Interest designated in 1987 under the name Upper Nidderdale.